-Specify IPs: Specify selected IP addresses that accept incoming connections.
+- Specify IPs: Specify selected IP addresses that accept incoming connections.

-    - In the Allow IPs field, you can enter the IP address of the computer you want to install a remote probe on.
+In the Allow IPs field, you can enter the IP address of the computer you want to install a remote probe on.
 To make things easier, you can also enter the word any.
 Any will set the PRTG core server to accept remote probes connecting from any IP address.

 If you use any, make sure you write the word in lower case only!
 Any other variations will not be valid!

 When you are done, click Save to save your settings.

 If you change this setting, PRTG needs to restart the core server to apply your changes.
 After clicking the Save button, a dialog box appears that asks you to confirm the required core server restart.
 Click OK to trigger the restart and follow the instructions on the screen.
 During the restart all the users of the PRTG web interface, of the Enterprise Console, or of PRTG Apps for Mobile Network Monitoring will be disconnected and reconnected.

 To edit the core–probe connection settings you can also use the PRTG Administration Tool on your core server.

 If you use the Clustering feature of PRTG and you want to run remote probes outside your local network, you have to make sure your cluster nodes and the addresses they use are reachable from the outside!
 Check your cluster node settings under System Administration—Cluster before installing a remote probe outside your local network.
 Enter addresses (DNS names or IPs) that are valid for both cluster nodes to reach each other and for remote probes to reach all cluster nodes individually.
 Remote probes outside your LAN cannot connect to your cluster nodes if they use local addresses.

 If you already have a remote probe installed outside your LAN and the probe is disconnected because of this, please follow these steps: